 The map below illustrates where sewer repairs will be constructed.
 The 430 feet of sewer pipe and manhole are located along the southern edge of Marine Drive.

-Construction is anticipated to begin as early as mid-to-late October 2018 and be completed by the end of January 2019.
+Construction is anticipated to begin in early 2019.
 Once construction begins, work is expected to take about one month to complete.

 In general, work will occur from 7 a.m. to 6 p.m.
 Monday through Friday, and the same hours on Saturday as needed.
 The sewer pipe repairs will also require one night of work to line the pipe and harden the lining.
 The pipe lining work will occur from 6 p.m. to 7 a.m.

 James W. Fowler Co., the contractor for this project, will provide notice in advance of construction.

 To repair the sewer pipes, the city will employ a method called Cured-in-Place-Pipe Lining (CIPP).
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
 Ultraviolet rays, hot water, or steam inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.
 It is generally a three-day process to set up the bypass service, line the pipe, and reinstate the sewer connections to buildings.